 Yes, definitely it is a good career to go ahead with.
 Urban planners need to have a lot of specific knowledge and experience to be good at their jobs, but they also need certain soft skills to help them manage the sometimes challenging environment of government work.
 Flexibility: Deadlines and specific priorities for projects often change, and planners need to adapt.

 Que.
 What is an Urban Planner?Ans.

-An urban planner is someone who develops plans and programs for the use of land.
-They use planning to create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.
+An urban planning career involves developing plans and programmes for the use of land.
+They use planning to create communities, accommodate growth, or revitalise physical facilities in towns, cities, counties and metropolitan areas.